handsontable/hyperformula/docs/guide/importing-files.md

 ## Example: Importing XLSX files into HyperFormula in Node

-This example code uses [ExcelJS](https://www.npmjs.com/package/exceljs) library, but the same feature can be implemented with any other XLSX parsing library.
+This example uses [ExcelJS](https://www.npmjs.com/package/exceljs), but the same feature can be implemented with any other XLSX parsing library.

 ::: tip
 [ExcelJS](https://www.npmjs.com/package/exceljs) library can also read CSV files.